DrHerbertWest/project0/README.md

-# This project will be about emulation and my first steps in to it,
+# This project will be about emulation and my first steps in to it.

 step 1 : Documentations and technical infomations on CS and hardware.